The Past Conditional in Italian Explained

 In this context:

-The Present Conditional and The Past Conditional?
+Present Conditional vs. Past Conditional

 What’s the difference between present conditional and past conditional?